-Doug frowned, saying, “Maybe it’s funny from your viewpoint, Kermit.
-But you scared me.
+Doug frowned, saying, “You scared me.
 Sometimes Phillip can be a bit hot-tempered, like my Dad.
-Thank God that Eric had enough sense to jump in and quench things.”
+Eric had to stop Rodriguez and my Dad.
+Then I had to stop you.”

 “Well, I won’t tell anyone you’ve told me all this.
 No need to get you in trouble with anyone.”

-“Oh,” Now it was Doug’s turn to laugh, “They know.”
-He made a small giggle.
+“Oh,” Doug let out a short laugh, “They know.”
+He smiled wryly.
 “Everyone in Staley’s yesterday evening knows I’m going to talk to you.”
-He shook his head slightly, laughing a bit, showing his enjoyment at the thought.
-He said, “I thought everyone in the place understood, except you.
+He shook his head slightly and said, “I thought everyone in the place understood, except you.
 Of course, I had no idea you were an ‘M. Div.’”

 Both of them laughed, nervously, thinking about the political tightrope they had to walk.
 Then Mike asked Doug, “So, what is Top of the Ridge?”

 Doug took a deep breath, grateful of the change of topic.
 He answered, “My store.
 I sell camping and backpacking equipment.
 I also lead tours to the top of Yellowleaf Mountain as well as rock climbing on Panther Ridge.”

 Mike suddenly understood fully what Doug meant about ‘riding the wave’ and wondered if he wasn’t doing just that.